omega8cc/boa/README.txt

 * Jolicloud Robby for netbooks fresh or existing install, or
 * Debian 5.0 Lenny minimal OS 32/64bit fresh install.
 * The Git standard port 9418 must be open.
+* 512 MB of RAM or at least 1 GB of RAM for OpenPublish.

 ### PROVIDES